How America executes its prisoners

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Arkansas' efforts to execute eight Death Row inmates in 11 days this month has refocused attention on the death penalty.
+(CNN)Arkansas' efforts to execute eight death row inmates in 11 days this month has refocused attention on the death penalty.

 Since peaking in 1999, executions in the US have been gradually declining amid controversy over whether lethal-injection methods are humane.